Google has introduced the ability for businesses to add social media profile links directly in their Google Business Profile.

 traffic to your site.
 This means your rankings are reliant on your

-, even if the majority of your customers are in
+performance in Chrome, even if the majority of your customers are in

 non-Chrome browsers.
 However, the search results pages themselves are